gasuketsu/dot.config/README.md

 ~/.config/setup.sh
 ```

-To enable configuration in bash, make sure to source `~/.config/bash/rc.bash`
+To enable configuration in bash, make sure to source `~/.config/bash/config.bash`
-in your `.profile` or `.bashrc` after running setup script.
+in your `.bashrc` after running setup script.

 ### Neovim plugins